YuKyi67/metro-tom-yum/README.md

     Eighth - Change the localhost URL in .env -> APP_URL (like (http://metro-tom-yum.test))

     Ninth - npm run dev (run the localhost)

+    Ten   - To run the project on localhost,set https: false In "vite.config.js" file,

 Link of the project (https://metro-tom-yam-2dalc.ondigitalocean.app/)